 The Erie Canal Aqueduct, or Second Genesee Aqueduct, is also known as the Broad Street Bridge.
 The structure is on the National Register of Historic Places and is a Historic Civil Engineering Landmark.
 It was completed in 1842 and replaced the First Genesee Aqueduct.
 The structure carried the Erie Canal across the Genesee River in downtown Rochester until this section of the canal was abandoned in 1919.
 The Rochester Subway was then constructed in the former canal bed and Broad Street was constructed above.
 Since subway service ended in 1956, the lower level of the aqueduct has been largely unused except by the homeless, occasional utility maintenance, and clandestine graffiti artists.

-Please use the Contact form to inquire about purchasing this item and upcoming Young Lion pop-up retail events.
+Or use the Contact form to inquire about upcoming Young Lion pop-up retail events.